giuliano-altobelli/databricks-automation-bundles/docs/design-docs/databricks-dab-monorepo-foundation-design.md

 `databricks.yml` remains the native Databricks bundle definition. `project.yaml` and `bundle.yaml` are monorepo governance metadata used by `repoctl` and GitHub Actions.

 `templates/README.md` explains the approved scaffold path.
-Phase 1 includes a concrete `abac-access-map` template.
+Phase 1a ships generic project and bundle templates; phase 1b adds the concrete `abac-access-map` template.
 Other future bundle templates are intentionally not defined in this design.

 # Dependency Model